paley777/kasirku/README.md

 ![Logo](https://i.ibb.co/7v5GWr2/Screenshot-2022-06-18-010901.png)

-# Sistem Manajemen Kasir (KasirKu)
+# Cashier Management System (KasirKu)

-Sistem Manajemen Kasir (KasirKu) adalah sistem berbasis website dengan Framework Laravel 8.
-KasirKu berfungsi untuk mempermudah manajemen kasir.
-Sistem ini mengambil kasus salah satu toko ritel bangunan di Bengkulu.
+The Cashier Management System (KasirKu) is a website-based system with the Laravel 8 Framework.
+KasirKu functions to make things easier cashier management.
+This system takes the case of one of the building retail stores in Bengkulu.

-## Integrasi
+## Integration
-Sistem ini selain menggunakan Laravel 8.
-Juga mengintegrasikan Framework Bootstrap sebagai front-end.
-Sistem ini menggunakan database SQL dan dalam pengembangannya menggunakan software MySQL Workbench.
+Apart from using Laravel 8, this system also integrates the Framework Bootstrap as front-end.
+This system uses SQL database and in The development uses MySQL Workbench software.

-## Fitur Pengguna
+## User Features

-- Manajemen Olah Data
+- Data Processing Management
-- Manajemen Kasir
+- Cashier Management
-- Manajemen Rekapitulasi
+- Recapitulation Management

-## Fitur Sistem
+## System Features

 - Laravel 8
 - Using Eloquent from Laravel
-- Templating for header and footer
+- Templates for headers and footers
-- Full CRUD Integrating
+- Full CRUD integration
 - Authentication from Laravel
-- Paginations
+- Pagination
 - Search Data
 - Automatic Cashier Logic
-- Automatic Transaction Note
+- Automatic Transaction Notes
 - Export PDF
+-

-## Optimalisasi
+## Optimization

 N+1 Problems